projectriff/node-function-invoker/README.md

 #### Build

- - Install dependencies by running `yarn` or `yarn install`
+ - Install dependencies by running `npm ci`.
- - Generate the Protobuf client and server with `yarn generate-proto`
+ - Generate the Protobuf client and server with `npm run generate-proto`
- - Run the tests with `yarn test`
+ - Run the tests with `npm test`

 #### Full streaming setup